 - Explanation is included as to how interaction with and activation of the audience will be arranged during presentations.

 The abstract, the paper and its presentation should be in English.
 Simultaneous translation will not be available in plenary or parallel sessions.

 Please bear in mind when presenting a paper that you are speaking to an international audience, the majority of whom may not be familiar with your own country, let alone its educational system.
 Please avoid the use of acronyms and do not use expressions which relate to your local educational system without providing a contextualization.

 - Call will close on Fri 11 September 2020

 - Authors will be invited to submit full papers when their abstract is accepted

-- Deadline to register with the Early Bird reduced fee is Fri 27 March 2020
+- Deadline to register with the Early Bird reduced fee for authors Wed 30 September 2020

 How to submit

 For submitting an abstract, first you must apply for a password.
 You can do this by clicking the abstract submission button below and selecting "password request" in the upcoming window.

 - Get password by e-mail